 A. Office of the Director

-In the Central Office, several Ad Hoc Offices are also created and placed under the direct supervision of the Director to ensure effective delivery of services, such as the: Internal Audit Unit and the Office for Special Concerns and Fisheries Protection and Law Enforcement Group( FPLEG) .
+In the Central Office, several Ad Hoc Offices are also created and placed under the direct supervision of the Director to ensure effective delivery of services, such as the: Internal Audit Unit, the Office for Special Concerns and Fisheries Protection and Law Enforcement Group( FPLEG) .

 Each office has the following responsibilities:

 A.1 Internal Audit Unit